santi1s/Big-Data/Big-Data/Technical-Troubleshooting/Product-Specific-Troubleshooting/POD-%2D-Data-Movement/Stream-Analytics/Escalations-&-Collaborations/ASA-%2D-Escalations-%7C-Creating-ICMs.md

 From ICM Site:
 Select the corresponding Owner:
 - Livesite DRI : Quota increase
+Request needs to contain both the SubscriptionId and Region(s) Provide reasoning for request and the amount of the increase
 - CSS Escalation : Bugs, Feature Requests, RCA
+Use ASC Template & Provide requested details as directed in the template.

 # Can I include the PG in emails and conversations?
 Product group members should not be involved in customer communications unless: